US states adding to financial squeeze on Russian over war

 Colorado Gov. Jared Polis, a Democrat, has banned state agencies from doing business with Russian state-owned firms and their subcontractors.
 Colorado’s $61 billion state pension fund is pulling $8 million from a Russian state-owned bank identified in federal sanctions.

-Governors in New Jersey and Virginia also have ordered a review of whether any state money is going to Russian companies or investments supporting the Russian government.
+Governors in Connecticut, New Jersey and Virginia also have ordered a review of whether any state money is going to Russian companies or investments supporting the Russian government.
+North Dakota’s State Investment Board was due to meet in special session later this week to discuss its investments in Russia, which include bonds issued by the country.

+Some governors are seeking to sever good-will relationships between their home states and those in Russia.

 Several states have expressed a willingness to provide housing to Ukranian refugees.
 The Washington state House and Senate each have added amendments to their budget proposals setting aside $19 million to provide services and temporary housing to refugees who come from Ukraine.

-Texas Gov. Gregg Abbott, a Republican, posted on Twitter over the weekend that he has asked restaurants and retailers “ to voluntarily remove all Russian products from their shelves.”
+Texas Gov. Greg Abbott, a Republican, posted on Twitter over the weekend that he has asked restaurants and retailers “ to voluntarily remove all Russian products from their shelves.”

-Officials in Iowa, New Hampshire, Ohio, Pennsylvania, Utah and Virginia — all states that control the sale of alcohol — have directed Russian-sourced alcohol to be removed from store shelves, joining a pro-Ukranian movement along with some bars and private businesses.
+Officials in Alabama, Iowa, New Hampshire, Ohio, Pennsylvania, Utah, Virginia and West Virginia — all states that control the sale of alcohol — have directed Russian-sourced alcohol to be removed from store shelves, joining a pro-Ukranian movement along with some bars and private businesses.

 “Utah stands in solidarity with Ukraine and will not support Russian enterprises, no matter how small the exchange,” Republican Utah Gov. Spencer Cox said.

 Associated Press writer David A. Lieb reported from Jefferson City, Missouri.
-Also contributing were AP writers Jeff Amy in Atlanta; Jim Anderson in Denver; Michael Catalini in Trenton, New Jersey; Andrew DeMillo in Little Rock, Arkansas; Susan Haigh in Norwich, Connecticut; Rachel La Corte in Olympia, Washington; David Pitt in Des Moines, Iowa; Sarah Rankin in Richmond, Virginia; Marc Levy and Mark Scolforo in Harrisburg, Pennsylvania; Casey Smith in Indianapolis; and Lindsay Whitehurst in Salt Lake City.
+Also contributing were AP writers Jeff Amy in Atlanta; Jim Anderson in Denver; Sarah Brumfeld in Silver Spring, Maryland; Michael Catalini in Trenton, New Jersey; Kin Chandler in Montgomery, Alabama; Bob Christie in Phoenix; Andrew DeMillo in Little Rock, Arkansas; Susan Haigh in Norwich, Connecticut; Rachel La Corte in Olympia, Washington; David Pitt in Des Moines, Iowa; Sarah Rankin in Richmond, Virginia; Marc Levy and Mark Scolforo in Harrisburg, Pennsylvania; Casey Smith in Indianapolis; and Lindsay Whitehurst in Salt Lake City.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.